lsmin625/vue-base-ui/README.md

 This UI framework is designed to support frontend application development across various services by utilizing a minimal set of BFF (Backend For Frontend) APIs.
 The goal is to offer the necessary tools and environment for developing versatile frontend UI applications.

+## UI Framework Refactoring for Reusability

+In response to every UI design changes, the UI framework has undergone a refactoring process.
+This approach allows for structural reusability while adapting to updated design requirements by modifying common components.
+- **Bootstrap Styling**: All component styles now use Bootstrap, ensuring consistent styling across components and simplifying the design adjustment process.
+- **Vue Component Conversion**: To enhance reusability, core UI elements have been converted into Vue components, allowing for modular use across different parts of the application.

+This refactored structure supports future UI adjustments without compromising the underlying framework, fostering efficient and maintainable development.

 ### Key Considerations
 - **Large-scale Web Systems**: The framework should be suitable for applications with complex requirements and high user demand.
 - **Diverse Developer Levels**: Designed to be approachable by both beginner and experienced developers, the framework prioritizes ease of use and flexibility.